2025–26 EIHL season

-The 2025–26 EIHL season is the 22nd season of the Elite Ice Hockey League (EIHL), the highest level of domestic ice hockey played in the United Kingdom.
-The league is running three separate competitions to be played between 13 September 2025 and 19 April 2026.
+The 2025–26 EIHL season was the 22nd season of the Elite Ice Hockey League (EIHL), the highest level of domestic ice hockey played in the United Kingdom.
+The league ran three separate competitions which were played between 13 September 2025 and 19 April 2026.
+The Belfast Giants were the defending League Championship and Challenge Cup winners, while the Nottingham Panthers were the defending playoff champions.

-The Belfast Giants are defending the League Championship as well as the Challenge Cup, while the Nottingham Panthers are the reigning playoff champions.
+The Panthers won a record-extending ninth Challenge Cup title, and their first for a decade, defeating the Coventry Blaze 3–2 through Didrik Henbrant's overtime goal.
+The Giants defended their regular season title – a record-extending eighth overall – defeating the Panthers 4–2 on 27 March, to open up an unassailable margin over their rivals.
+The Cardiff Devils went on to win the play-offs, defeating the Sheffield Steelers 5–2 in the final, with two goals each from Kohen Olischefski and Nolan Yaremko.

 Teams

 The same ten teams that competed in the 2024–25 EIHL season will compete in the 2025–26 season.